 This may all sound really simple & silly, but it is amazing how much an errant behaviour can be toxic to a group setting.
 We guard our values vigilantly.
 We cherish these gatherings and hope to see them flourish for many years / decades.

 That means these events are ALL on an invite only basis.
 All of the events are a little bit different so we add a person here or there to certain event invite lists and occasionally remove a person as well.
 Most of our invitees tend to be people we also socialize with outside the hobby of boardgames.
 You know; friends.

 I often get questions like” “How can I get invited?”
 The answer is really quite simple: Be an awesome person.

 Perhaps if you want to be invited into our home, you should maybe invest some time cultivating a friendship.
 Maybe you could invite us into your home, or take some initiative in nurturing a friendship that exists outside of boardgames.
-That may sound catty or harsh, but we host so many events that in the past some people started to treat our home as a public venue and began to treat us like entertainment providers.
-I had to put a stop to that.
+We host so many events that in the past some people started to treat our home as a public venue and began to treat us like entertainment providers.
+We really do not appreciate people feeling entitled to attend everything we host.
+Yep; it happens.
+This is our home.
 One of the risks of being as open and public as Kathy & I are is that some of our friends and acquaintances feel hurt when they are not invited.
 Don’t be; please don’t be.

 Instead of dwelling on FOMO (Fear Of Missing Out) for events you do not attend, please focus on Gratitude for the things you do attend.
 We really do enjoy hanging out with cool peeps and sharing in our home; but the reality of running things at our residence is that we have to impose limits.